William H. Schlesinger

-Education, career, and honors
+Education and career

 Schlesinger began his college education at Dartmouth College where he received his A.B. in biology in 1972.
 He earned his Ph.D. at Cornell University in Ecology and Systematics in 1976.

 Schlesinger’s teaching career began at the University of California, Santa Barbara where he was an assistant professor of biology for four years.
 Afterwards, he moved to Duke University, becoming a full professor and teaching for over 20 years.
 In 2001, Schlesinger was promoted as the Dean of the Nicholas School of the Environment and Earth Sciences at Duke University.
 Schlesinger retired as the dean on June 1, 2007, when he became the president of the Cary Institute of Ecosystem Studies.

+Awards and honors

 Schlesinger was elected a member of the National Academy of Sciences in 2003 and was President of the Ecological Society of America from 2003 to 2004.
+He received the eminent ecologist award from the Ecological Society of America in 2025.
 He is also a fellow of the American Academy of Arts and Sciences, the American Geophysical Union, The American Association for the Advancement of Science (AAAS), The Ecological Society of America, and the Soil Science Society of America.
-He is a member of the Board of Trustees of the Southern Environmental Law Center, the Natural Resources Defense Council (NRDC) and the Doris Duke Charitable Foundation.
-Currently he also serves on the Science Advisory Board (SAB) for the Environmental Protection Agency (EPA).
+He is a member of the Board of Trustees of the Southern Environmental Law Center, and a past member of the Board of the Natural Resources Defense Council (NRDC) and the Doris Duke Charitable Foundation.
+He also served on the Science Advisory Board (SAB) for the Environmental Protection Agency (EPA), where he focused on the Agency's recommendations for phosphorus loading in Lake Erie and for the potential for biomass energy to reduce carbon dioxide emissions to the atmosphere.
+Under the Trump administration, he was not reappointed to the SAB in 2018.